tomharrigan/voicewp/README.md

 ![intent_messages](https://user-images.githubusercontent.com/784167/27147008-496cb858-5109-11e7-8565-91d288aab637.png)

-Many sites have a set of abreviations, acronyms, etc. That should be spoken differently by Alexa than how they appear in text.
+Many sites have a set of abbreviations, acronyms, etc. That should be spoken differently by Alexa than how they appear in text.
 For example, the state abbreviation 'TN' should be pronounced as 'Tennessee'.
 A meta box with repeating field is available for you to define these words and phrases.
 Simply add the item in the first field, and how it should be read by Alexa in the second field.

 ![dictionary](https://user-images.githubusercontent.com/784167/27150410-23d9ebb8-5115-11e7-8938-e75fb4c4e2c1.png)